tom-sherman/rainbird-api-js/README.md

 You must set the following environment variables to be able to run tests:
 * `RB_API_KEY` - A valid Rainbird API key.
 * `RB_HELLOWORLD_KMID` - A "Hello World" knowledge map.

+These can be placed in a `.env` file for convenience.

 ## Further reading